 • Implicit Biases: Be aware of them.
 We implore you to dip into self-reflection.
 Before you respond to something your Little says about their identity or sexuality, acknowledge that systemic homophobia, transphobia, and heterosexism may impact your efforts in being an ally.
 Be forward-thinking in ways that you can recognize and challenge your own biases.

 • Continue Learning: While we have several resources listed within this website, your Match Support Specialist has tons of articles to share, too!
 Your Match Support Specialist can give you webinar dates, in-house training opportunities, or engage in a conversation with you that allows you to find the best ways to be the best ally possible for your Little.

 Adapted from BBBS Orange County and Empire Island

 Navigating a heterosexual and cisgender society can be difficult for members of the LGBTQIA2S+ community.
 Alienated from their family, condemned by their community, and isolated from their friends, many LGBTQIA2S+ people turn to the internet for solidarity.
 Unfortunately, most LGBTQIA2S+ people are cyberbullied online.
 Here’s a guide on how to stay safe online.

 PFLAG is the United States' first and largest organization uniting parents, families, and allies with people who are lesbian, gay, bisexual, transgender, and queer.
 PFLAG National is the national organization, which provides support to the PFLAG network of local chapters.

-The Safe Zone Project provides free online training for LGBTQ awareness and ally programs.
-Their website provides training resources, handouts and edugraphics, an LGBTQ+ glossary of terms, a free 2 hour curriculum, and much more!
+The Safe Zone Project provides free online training for LGBTQIA2S+ awareness and ally programs.
+Their website provides training resources, handouts and edugraphics, an LGBTQIA2S+ glossary of terms, a free 2 hour curriculum, and much more!